wchopite/workast_challenge/README.md

 ## Endpoints documentation

 This API uses swagger for the documentation of endpoints.
-To access this, you just need to start the server and then access `http: // server: port / api / docs`, for example:` http: // localhost: 8080 / api / docs`
+To access this, you just need to start the server and then access `http://server:port/api/docs`, for example:` http://localhost:8080/api/docs`